dabidpaolo/zigzagtest/README.md

 ```
 The first parameter checkouts the branch/tag that is to be deployed while the second parameter is the public IP of the instance that is created when the CloudFormation stack is deployed.

-Improvement: Upload the tarball created from ```deploy.sh``` to an S3 or a similar storage that is accessible from the instance.
-From there, we can add a function on the cloudformation-user-data to download and run the code during start up.
+Improvement: Upload the tarball created from ```deploy.sh``` to a S3 bucket or a similar storage that is accessible from the instance.
+From there, we can add a function on the cloudformation's launch config user-data to download and run the code during start up.
 This way, we can minimize , if not totally iradicate, the downtime of the app whenever the instance terminates or becomes unavailable.

 Decisions
 1. Code is checkedout/cloned locally first before transferring to the server to make sure that only users with access to the repository can deploy changes to the app.